Rudra-200/Differential_Privacy_on_EHR_data/README.md

 In our study, we observed that:

-- The RNN and ANN models, after applying Gaussian noise for differential privacy, outperformed traditional machine learning classifiers.
+- The RNN and ANN models, after applying Gaussian noise for differential privacy, outperformed both advance and traditional machine learning classifiers.
 - The models successfully maintained privacy while ensuring high predictive accuracy for patient outcomes.

 ## Future Work